 Science Tidbit: Avocado flesh turns brown once exposed to air because of the enzyme polyphenol oxidase (PPO), which causes the reaction of polyphenols in the fruit with oxygen in the environment, prompting the formation of quinones and secondary compounds, and causing darkening of the exposed tissue; this is called enzymatic browning .
-Several conditions may inhibit enzymatic browning, besides physical barriers (covering): lowering temperature (that is why refrigerated guacamole stays greener longer); lowering pH (that is why adding lime juice is recommended); blanching to denature the enzyme PPO (I actually found this advice, which I must try soon: heat treat the avocados before slicing! ); and not something for the kitchen: genetically modified varieties that suppress the extraction of PPO (is it just me, or avocados do stay fresher longer these days?)
+Several conditions may inhibit enzymatic browning, besides physical barriers (covering): lowering temperature (that is why refrigerated guacamole stays greener longer); lowering pH (that is why adding lime juice is recommended); blanching to denature the enzyme PPO (I actually found this advice, which I must try soon: heat treat the avocados before slicing! ); and not something for the kitchen: genetically modified varieties that suppress the extraction of PPO (is it just me, or avocados are not as fragile as they used to be?)

-I only have access to two varieties of avocado around here: Caribbean, which is large, round and green, with mild, even a little sweet taste; and Hass, the dark elongated avocados that are creamy and bright green inside.
+I only have access to two varieties of avocado around here: Caribbean, which is large, round and green, with a glossy skin and a mild, even a little sweet taste; and Hass, the elongated avocados, with a dark and textured exterior, that are creamy and bright green inside.
 The Caribbean are probably great in smoothies and desserts, but for guacamole, Hass is the way to go.

 I chose the best halves for cubes; I scored a grid on the avocado halves, squeezed the peel very gently to loosen up the pieces, and also gently scooped them onto a bowl with the tip of the knife.
 In a separate bowl, I prepared the rest of the avocado by scooping the flesh and mashing it with a fork.